danmalcolm/RezRouting.Net/readme.md

 GET  /orders/123/shipping/edit - edit the shipping address PUT  /orders/123/shipping/edit - save the shipping address GET  /orders/123/payments/new - enter details of a new payment to record against the order

+As well as providing access to resource representations, resource-centric routes can also be used to perform actions on resources.

+Here are a few examples of route URLs that might be set up for a simple CRUD-based web application:

+- GET /products/new - display a form used to create a new resource in the products collection
+- POST /products - add an item to the products collection (the /products/new form is set to POST to this URL)
+- GET /products/1234/edit - display a form used to edit an individual item within the collection
+- PUT /products/1234 - update an item in the products resource collection (based on data in the /products/1234/edit form)
+- GET /sessions/new - display a form used to sign in to a web site - at the time of writing Twitter uses this URL for it's sign-in form
+- POST /sessions - authenticate and create a new session - as above, Twitter's sign-in form POSTs to /sessions

+For a more complex user-facing web application, a task-based URL structure offers more flexibility when the operations available don't match CRUD semantics:

+- GET /products/1234/publish - task screen, used to initiate the publish task of a product resource
+- POST /products/1234/publish - perform the publish task (using the details specified in the  /products/1234/publish form)
+- GET /products/1234/archive - task screen, used to initiate archiving of a product resource
+- POST /products/1234/archive - performs the archive task (using the details specified in the  /products/1234/publish form)
+- GET /products/bulk-create - task screen used to add multiple items to the products resource collection
+- POST /products/bulk-create - performs the bulk-create task
+- GET /products/reviews/approve - task screen used for bulk management of reviews added to all products
+- POST /products/reviews/approve - performs the approve task based on form data submitted

+Although the use of verbs in URLs isn't recommended for machine-to-machine REST services (Google it!), they are highly appropriate to user-facing web applications.
+Generally, you should forget about REST in the context of user-facing web apps - well, apart from stealing the idea about how you should structure your resources.

 ## <a id="getting-started"></a>Getting Started